profK/DirWatcherBP/README.md

 IMPORTANT LIMITATIONS:
 * Currently the Watched Directory must either be set as a default or in the Begin Play event.
 Changing it later has no effect.
 * Currently only Windows is supported.
 Some minor build work must be done to support other platforms.
-* When a file is changed, the modified time is the tim the event is recieved as I have not yet found a cross-platform way to read this from the operating system.
+* When a file is changed, the modified time is the time the event is recieved as I have not yet found a cross-platform way to read this from the operating system.

 Other projects included:
 This Plugin uses the open source efsw file watching library.
 It is built seperately for each platform and  included as